janroeBlueShores/Personal-Development/Grokking Algorithms by Aditya Bhargava Summary.md

 # Chapter VI
 ## Breadth-First Search

+- A graph models a set of connections.
+  - made up of nodes and edge
+  - A directed graph has arrows, and the relationship follows the direction of the arrow (rama -> adit means “rama owes adit money”).
+  - Undirected graphs don’t have arrows, and the relationship goes both ways (ross - rachel means “ross dated rachel and rachel dated ross”).
 - Breadth-first search tells you if there’s a path from A to B.
 - If there’s a path, breadth-first search will find the shortest path.
 - If you have a problem like “find the shortest X,” try modeling your problem as a graph, and use breadth-first search to solve.
-- A directed graph has arrows, and the relationship follows the direction of the arrow (rama -> adit means “rama owes adit money”).
-- Undirected graphs don’t have arrows, and the relationship goes both ways (ross - rachel means “ross dated rachel and rachel dated ross”).
 - Queues are FIFO (First In, First Out).
 - Stacks are LIFO (Last In, First Out).
 - You need to check people in the order they were added to the search list, so the search list needs to be a queue.
 Otherwise, you won’t get the shortest path.